-The Urban County of San Luis Obispo submitted HUD required Consolidated Annual Performance Evaluation Report (CAPER) for the 2014 program.
-This report contains information on the funding expenditure for the 2014 Program Year and compares the actual performance outcomes achieved as a result of these funding expenditure with the proposed performance outcome stated in the Action Plan.
-Table 1 below summarizes the Urban County's 2014 CAPER report by comparing the objectives proposed under the 2014 Action Plan and the actual accomplishments.
+The Urban County of San Luis Obispo submitted HUD required Consolidated Annual Performance Evaluation Report (CAPER) for the 2015 program year.
+This report contains information on the funding expenditure for the 2015 Program Year and compares the actual performance outcomes achieved as a result of these funding expenditure with the proposed performance outcome stated in the Action Plan.